Nate Lowe Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Lowe has driven home a run in 33 games this year (40.2%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..
+- Lowe has had an RBI in 34 games this season (41.0%), including nine multi-RBI outings (10.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.